 via finite dimensional approximation on $X^+$, where $d(\s)$ is the virtual dimension of the moduli space of solutions to the Seiberg--Witten equation in \cite{KM97}, and $\pi^{st}_d(S^0)$ means the $d$-th stable homotopy group of spheres.
 This invariant depends only on $(X, \xi, \s)$.

-\end{thm} Since $1$ is the only constant gauge transformation, this stable homotopy map is not $S^1$ euqivariant unlike the usual stable cohomotopy Seiberg--Witten invariant for closed 4-manifolds.
+\end{thm} Since $1$ is the only constant gauge transformation, this stable homotopy map is not $S^1$ euqivariant unlike the usual Bauer-Furuta invariant for closed 4-manifolds.
 In the situation where $\Psi(X, \xi, \s)$ can be defined, we can recover Kronheimer--Mrowka's invariant $\mathfrak{m}(X, \xi, \s)$ as its mapping degree (Theorem \ref{recover}).